Dublin Central · Bye-Election 2026 · Census 2022

 The vacancy — what triggered the bye-election

-The bye-election follows the resignation of Paschal Donohoe from his Dáil seat in the Dublin Central constituency on 18 November 2025, following his appointment as Managing Director and Chief Knowledge Officer of the World Bank Group.
+Paschal Donohoe resigned his Dublin Central Dáil seat on 18 November 2025.
+He left to become Managing Director and Chief Knowledge Officer of the World Bank Group.
 Dublin Central is a four-seat constituency under the post-2023 review boundaries used for the 2024 general election.
 Polling day is Friday 22 May 2026.

 Source: Electoral Commission Ireland · Houses of the Oireachtas